Art Deco Design

 Modern day Apollo Victoria

 In 1981, the Apollo Victoria reopened as a theatre and it wasn’t long before it became one of the leading West End theatres, hosting musicals such as The Sound of Music, Camelot, Fiddler on the Roof, Starlight Express and Saturday Night Fever.
-Wicked has been casting its spell over audiences across the world since 2006 and has recently welcomed its 10 millionth visitor.
+Wicked has been casting its spell over audiences at the Apollo Victoria since 2006 and has welcomed over 12 million visitors.

 Apollo Victoria Theatre Modern Day photo